Semi-ATE/Semi-ATE/docs/project/DevelopmentProcess/SemiATEDevelopment.md

 # Semi-ATE Project Development

 The development of a Semi-ATE project can only be done in different & sequential stages.
-Therefore, this document will help to create a tests and integrate&execute them in a test program flow (e.g run tests).
+Therefore, this document will help to create, integrate & execute a tests in a test program flow.

 __note__: this document assumes that all project dependencies such as Semi-ATE Plugin, Tester Plugin, etc... are installed and configured (see [semi-ate-packages](../semi-ate-packages))

 ## Spyder Environment

-Spyder is a Graphic IDE that Semi-ATE based on to develop and debug tests.
+Spyder is a Plugin based IDE that Semi-ATE depends on and will be used to develop and debug tests.

 ## Project Setup